verboompj/Networking/RD Gateway - RDP over SSL.md

 The alternative , or even better way, is to create an RDP file.
 Simply run `mstsc` and configure and save your RDP connection.

-As Computername use the Local Domain name of your remote Desktop PC.
+As Computername use the local fqdn of your remote Desktop computer.

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/60.png)